Table of Contents[Hide][Show]

 - Leverage your membership in organizations, such as AAA and AARP, which could give you the upper hand.

 And when all else fails, try looking really, really sad.
-Nasreen says, “I find showing up at the hotel, asking about cancellations and looking pitiful works.”
+Nasreen says, “I find showing up at the check-in desk, asking about cancellations and looking pitiful works.”

 Sometimes You Have to Settle for Second

 We ended up staying at the Ponte Vineyard Inn because rooms never became available at the South Coast Winery and Resort.
 And it was fine.
 Better than fine.